Syntax Document

 }

-4. select automatically handles closed channel errors, and is_successful() can be used to check if the awakened channel operation was successful.
+select automatically catches closed error, can check if current awakened channel operation was successful through ch.is_successful().

 Usage Examples